 - enlarged lymph nodes are usually found in the following areas 3:

-- sarcoidosis can involve the muscles and produce either a nodular, myopathic, or myositic form
+- sarcoidosis can involve the muscles and produce either a nodular, myopathic, or myositic appearance

 - radiographic changes include nodules extending along the muscle fibers

 - the atrophic myopathic form is characterized by muscular atrophy and fatty infiltration

 Imaging differential considerations include